TikaToka/TikaToka/README.md

 - 👋 Hi, I’m Joochan Joseph Kim, a.k.a. @TikaToka
 - 👀 I’m interested in NLP, and Multi-modal of Video-and-Language
-- 🌱 I’m currently learning Vision-Language
+- 🌱 I’m currently learning Vision+Language and Video+Language
-- 💞️ I’m looking to collaborate on VL and NLP research
+- 💞️ I’m looking to collaborate on VL, VidL, Vision and NLP research
 - 📫 How to reach me @ tikatoka@snu.ac.kr

 <!---